Information-Theoretic Learning (ITL)

 Principle, MIT Press, 2007.
 Some additional hand-outs will be made

 available free of charge as we go.
-For the second week, this is Luckiness
+For the third week, this is Luckiness

 and Regret in Minimum Description Length Inference, by Steven de